 Ever since my first real visit to Santa Barbara a few years ago, I just keep coming back for more.
 Maybe it’s the fact that it reminds me so much of the small beach town where we currently live or, perhaps, it’s the differences from San Diego that draw me here.

 When Visit Santa Barbara invited us to experience the culture of their town, I wasn’t sure what to expect.
 Most of our trips are heavily adventure and outdoor focused, but seeing a new side of Santa Barbara intrigued me.

 I found that getting to the heart of a destination, learning about its roots, and chatting with locals can be a very fulfilling experience.
 I definitely have more of an appreciation for The American Riviera and a better idea of what it would be like to live there.

-What to Do in Santa Barbara
+Best Things To Do in Santa Barbara

 The Funk Zone